Global Governance Summer School

 - Harlan G. Cohen, Associate Professor of Law, University of Georgia School of Law

-- Dr. Axel Marx, Deputy Director of the Leuven Centre for Global Governance Studies, KU Leuven, and Kathleen A. Doty, Associate Director for Global Practice Preparation, University of Georgia School of Law
+- Dr. Axel Marx, Deputy Director of the Leuven Centre for Global Governance Studies, KU Leuven, and Kathleen A. Doty, Director of Global Practice Preparation, University of Georgia School of Law

 Also integral to the coursework: